 My areas of specialty include substance abuse, trauma, anxiety/depression, domestic violence, and mindfulness.
 I have worked as a counselor, supervisor, and clinical director for residential substance abuse treatment centers.
 I understand the devastation active addiction has on both the individual and all who care about them.
 I also believe there is a solution, and I am honored to help individuals and families discover freedom from suffering.

 I am EMDR trained and regularly use this protocol to help people recover from traumatic experiences, whether they be single incidents or extended periods of abuse and/or neglect.
 I have extensive experience utilizing EMDR to resolve the trauma associated with accidents, illnesses, grief/loss, natural disasters, military combat, childhood sexual abuse, domestic violence, and more.

 “The basic root of happiness lies in our minds; outer circumstances are nothing more than adverse or favorable.” ~Matthieu Ricard

 All of my work, as well as my personal life, is grounded in mindfulness.
 Jon Kabat-Zinn defines mindfulness as the awareness that comes from paying attention in a particular way -- on purpose, moment-by-moment, nonjudgmentally, and with kindness, if possible.
 When we practice training our attention to stay in the present moment, we become much more aware of the stories we tell ourselves and how much suffering we experience as a result.
-I enjoy utilizing mindfulness practices to help clients with struggles of all kinds, most notably, feelings of anxiety and depression.

 I am currently working on two separate certifications, one in Meditation and Psychotherapy, and one to become a Mindful Self-Compassion teacher.